collapsed-stacks/startups/questions/8956/legality-of-logo-usage-of-technologies.md

 - tagged: `legal`, `logo`
 - score: 3

-<p>I am developing a web application which will contain blogs/tutorials for various open source technologies.
-I want to use each technologies' logo and tagline on my index page.</p>
+I am developing a web application which will contain blogs/tutorials for various open source technologies.
+I want to use each technologies' logo and tagline on my index page.

-<p>Is it legal?</p>
+Is it legal?